mjtorresprioris/web/_pages/about.md

   - /about.html
 ---

-Academic persona website
+WORKING

+A data-driven personal website
 ======
-workin page

-About me
+WORKING

+Getting started
 ======
-workin page
+WORKING

 Site-wide configuration
 ------
-workin page
+WORKING

-Site-wide configurationCreate content & metadata
+Create content & metadata
 ------
+WORKING

 **Markdown generator**

-workin page
+GitHub repository.

 How to edit your site's GitHub repository
 ------
-workin page

 For more info
 ------
-workin page